A mom and daughter recently learned the importance of regular colorectal cancer screenings.

 Houston and her Sanford Health physician, Erik Fetner, M.D., stress that colon cancer is preventable in a lot of cases.

-“If you get screened as recommended, it should reduce your risk,” says Dr. Fetner.
-Screening is typically done through a colonoscopy.
+“If you get screened as recommended, it should reduce your risk,” says Dr. Fetner, a colorectal surgeon at Sanford Medical Center Fargo in North Dakota.

-“Through a colonoscopy, we can check for polyps,” says Brett Baloun, M.D., gastroenterologist at Sanford Center for Digestive Health.
+“Through a colonoscopy, we can check for polyps,” said Brett Baloun, M.D., gastroenterologist at Sanford Center for Digestive Health in Sioux Falls, South Dakota.
 “They can be removed to prevent cancer from forming, or sent for analysis to check for cancer.”

 Sanford Health recently ranked in the top 50 hospitals nationally for its work in gastroenterology and GI surgery, according to U.S. News & World Report.
 The ranking, part of the U.S. News Best Hospitals analysis, looked at patient safety, staffing and technology when determining excellence.